 Surveys for the Nsanje port have been carried out by those involved in the Shire/Zambezi waterway project as part of the whole project hydrographic survey.
-It is planned the revision of the Lake Malawi Sailing Directions will be carried out later on this year concomitant with surveys for large scale surveys.
+Hydrographic Survey OfficeIt is planned the revision of the Lake Malawi Sailing Directions to will be carried out later on this year concomitant with surveys for large scale surveys.
 The Hydrographic office works in close cooperation with the Marine Department in order to adequately chart the priority areas.

-With the RV Timba about to start survey operations this year it is hoped that preparation of the sailing pilot will resume and that the personnel will gain from the exposure that the training and experience will bring from this Project.
+With the RV Timba about to start survey operations this year it is hoped that preparation of the sailing pilot will resume and that the personnel will gain from the exposure that the training and experience to be acquired in this project.
 Currently this activity has been on the shelf for a long time.